Skip to content

 zelos trace merge

-Merge multiple .trz files into a single trace.
-Accepts individual files and/or directories containing .trz files.
+Merge multiple .trz files into a single trace

 Usage: zelos trace merge [OPTIONS] --output <OUTPUT> <INPUTS>...